What this tour is about:

 Depending on your total group size we will make multiple sub-groups and assign one student per sub-group.

-The price includes a local student who will take you around, illustrated handouts / notes and all taxes.
+The price includes a local student who will take you around and all taxes.
 It includes a contribution to Dharavi Art Room, which works with children and women in Dharavi.
 Mumbai Magic does not make any money from this visit.

 The price excludes transfers to/from your hotel.
 We can provide transfers if required.